 What happened to Frankie Muniz?
 He seemed to be everywhere in the 2000s.
-After Malcolm in the Middle's debut, it not only escaped the common phenomenon of early cancellation but managed to become a mega hit.
-Thanks to this and a string of family-friendly movies.
+After Malcolm in the Middle's debut, the show not only escaped early cancellation, it managed to become a megahit.
+Thanks to this and a string of family-friendly movies, the young actor became a star.
 But where is Frankie Muniz now?
-The scary truth is that he can't remember Malcolm in the Middle.
-That's right - Muniz has absolutely no recollection of his time on TV due to his health issues.
+The scary truth is that he can't remember working on Malcolm in the Middle.
+That's right - Muniz has little recollection of his time on TV due to health issues.

-According to Muniz, his memory loss may have been caused by the nine concussions he's suffered since childhood.
-He's been dealing with frightening mini-strokes, too.
-Fortunately, he has finally realized he needs to make some lifestyle changes.
+According to Muniz, his memory loss may have been caused by the many concussions he's sustained since childhood.
+He's dealt with frightening mini-strokes, too.
+Fortunately, he finally realized he needed to make some lifestyle changes.
 “Since 2006, I’ve broken 38 bones," he said in a 2017 interview.
 "As a kid I did everything.
 I played ice hockey, soccer, basketball, soccer.
 But a year ago I went roller skating, and I was literally the dad holding onto the rail.
 I realized I have to take care of myself.”

-Frankie Muniz today is making some strides forward.
-He has done everything from playing drums in a band to driving race cars to competing on Dancing with the Stars.
-Hopefully his health and his outlook keep improving.
+From playing drums in a band to driving race cars to competing on Dancing with the Stars, Muniz hasn't let his health slow him down.

-The Memory Loss Might Be From Concussions And Mini-Strokes
+He Has Memory Loss, Which Might Be From Concussions And Mini-Strokes

-Despite his early 2000s success, Muniz says 2017 is his most memorable year.
-Apparently, due to nine concussions over the years and several mini-strokes, Muniz doesn't remember any of his childhood - or his time on Malcolm in the Middle.
+Despite his success in the early 2000s, Frankie Muniz said in 2017 that he was in the midst of his most memorable year.
+He revealed he'd had nine concussions and "at least" 15 mini-strokes, and that he didn't remember much of his childhood - or much of his time on Malcolm in the Middle.

-"They were going to ask me those questions and I told them, ‘To be honest, I don’t remember going to the Emmys when I was nominated.’
-I don’t have any stories or anything cool for the package...
+[Dancing with the Stars was] going to ask me those questions and I told them, "To be honest, I don’t remember going to the Emmys when I was nominated."
+I don’t have any stories or anything cool for the package.
 I don’t specifically remember being nominated, or what I felt, or what we did.
-My mom told me we went to the dentist that day.”
+My mom told me we went to the dentist that day.

-He's Been Having Strokes Since 2012 And The Symptoms Are Rough
+He Started Having Mini-Strokes In 2012 And The Symptoms Are Rough

-Muniz apparently suffered from his first mini-stroke, or transient ischemic attack, in 2012.
-This occurs when the blood supply to the brain is temporarily closed off.
-Since then, he claims he's had around 15 mini-strokes.
-He described how the strange attacks feel:
+Frankie Muniz experienced his first mini-stroke, or transient ischemic attack, in 2012.
+A TIA occurs when blood flow to the brain is temporarily closed off.
+In 2017, Muniz said he'd had around 15 mini-strokes.
+He described the attacks to People:

-Mini-strokes can usually be resolved within a few hours.
+Mini-strokes usually subside within a few minutes.
 However, studies show they can lead to serious medical problems, including full-blown strokes and even death.

 He Broke His Back In A Racing Accident

-Muniz used to race cars professionally, and he's sustained some serious injuries on the track.
+Frankie Muniz used to race cars professionally, and he's sustained some serious injuries on the track.
 One horrific crash resulted in a broken back and injured hands and ribs.
-He's candid about his lingering pain: "I’m 31 but feel like I have the creaky, old body of a 71-year-old."
+He is candid about his lingering pain.